Financial-Times/dotcom-page-kit/readme.md

 ### Does this replace `n-ui`?

-The intention of this project is to eventually replace `n-ui`.
+The intention of this project is to replace `n-ui`.

 ### How does this relate to Origami?